Sunwood-ai-labs/AMATERASU/docs/README.en.md

   <a href="https://github.com/Sunwood-ai-labs/AMATERASU/blob/main/LICENSE"><img alt="License" src="https://img.shields.io/github/license/Sunwood-ai-labs/AMATERASU?color=green"></a>
 </p>

-<h2 align="center">Enterprise-Grade Private AI Platform (v1.21.0)</h2>
+<h2 align="center">Enterprise-Grade Private AI Platform (🚀 AMATERASU v1.22.0)</h2>

 >[!IMPORTANT]
 >This repository leverages [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage).
 Approximately 90% of the release notes, README, and commit messages were generated using [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage) and [claude.ai](https://claude.ai/).

 >[!NOTE]
 >AMATERASU is the successor project to [MOA](https://github.com/Sunwood-ai-labs/MOA).
-It has evolved to run each AI service as an independent EC2 instance using Docker Compose, allowing for easy deployment with Terraform.
+It has evolved to run each AI service as an independent EC2 instance using Docker Compose, and deployment is simplified using Terraform.

 ## 🚀 Project Overview

 AMATERASU is an enterprise-grade private AI platform.
 Built on AWS Bedrock and Google Vertex AI, it enables the development and operation of LLM-based applications in a secure and scalable environment.
 Integration with GitLab streamlines version control, CI/CD pipelines, and project management.
-This repository acts as a "Spellbook" for managing multiple AI-related projects.
-Each project is structured as an independent folder for deploying and managing specific AI services or functionalities.
+This repository serves as a "spellbook" for managing multiple AI-related projects.
+Each project is structured as a separate folder for deploying and managing specific AI services or functionalities.

 ## ✨ Key Features